EliteLoser/misc/notes/Controlled Deforestation in Select Areas.md

 guide further based on my currently available information.
 However, I do predict it will be "worth it" to have some desert zones.
 In an ideal world you could imagine watering the desert zones and/or using it as farmland.

+2021-07-26: Another edit.
+I was told selective deforestation is already being done for this purpose, as often I'm late to the debate.
+Adding some comments about concerns about animal life.
+This is also a valid concern.
+The thing is that their habitat/home area is destroyed regardless in a fire.
+Slow, planned fire streets would at least give the animals a chance to migrate - and not in such a hurry.

+Another issue raised is that fires can "jump" across barriers quite far due to wind (an example of a small lake being crossed was brought up).
+It still seems like a good idea to me, and the width/length of the fire streets will be a trafe-off between estimated wind speeds, weight of burning/hot material and how far they are likely to reach.
+It will not be perfect, but nothing ever is.
+Still think it seems like a good idea.

 Be nice.